Katy Perry Responds to Luke Bryan's Comments About Her Leg Hair

-Katy Perry Has the Best Response After Luke Bryan Says She's 'Gotta Do Something' About Her Leg Hair
+Katy Perry Has the Best Response to Luke Bryan Saying She's 'Gotta Do Something' About Her Leg Hair

-"I know you're a mom and everything, but we've got to do something about this leg hair," Bryan tells Perry in a clip that was posted to her Instagram Stories.
+"I know you're a mom and everything, but we've got to do something about this leg hair," Bryan told Perry in a clip that was posted to her Instagram Stories.

 "No!
-I don't got time, I'd rather cuddle with my daughter," Perry shouts back, panning the camera to her exposed leg.
+I don't got time, I'd rather cuddle with my daughter," Perry shouted back, panning the camera to her exposed leg.

 This isn't the first time Perry's leg hair has been a topic of conversation on the music competition show.
 Back in April, the "Firework" singer brought up her leg hair when praising contestant Cassandra Coleman.